 Over the years there have been some fantastic racing films, featuring some of the best cars and motorbikes tearing up the track (or even street) seeking new fame and fortune.
-Today we have put together some of the best classic racing films, so if you have just finished watching the latest Fast and Furious film and are looking for something new to fill the gap, or want to revisit some timeless classics, we have all you need.
+Today we have put together some of the best classic racing films for you to enjoy.

 A car delivery driver named Kowalski, played by Barry Newman, accepts a bet to drive 1,200 miles from Colorado to San Francisco in just under 24 hours.
 Unlike ‘Cannonball Run’ the ensuing road race between Kowalski and the pursuing police, as he speeds through towns in his 1970 Dodge Challenger R/T 440 Magnum, is both enthralling and thought-provoking.
 The film is touted as being representative of a post-Woodstock mood in the US, but the antidisestablishment themes and feeling of disempowerment is something which many will relate to in some way.

 These are just a few of our favourite classic racing films.
-There are some amazing ones out there, so make sure to let us know any we missed.
-Also be sure to tell us which racing films are your favourite when you want to sit on the sofa and feel the need for speed!
+There are some amazing ones out there, so make sure to let us know any films we have missed.
+Also, be sure to tell us which racing films are your favourite when you want to sit on the sofa and feel the need for speed!